Robert D. Bohn: Dominican crisis

-Lieutenant Colonel Bohn returned stateside in October 1964 and assumed duties as commanding officer 2nd Battalion, 6th Marines, 2nd Marine Division at Camp Lejeune, North Carolina.
-Shortly before the outbreak of Communist-attempted coup in Dominican Republic in April 1965, Bohn's unit was designated "Ready battalion" within 2nd Marine Division.
-That meant that battalion was brought up to full strength in both men and equipment.
-Bohn decided to take his battalion to conditioning march from Camp Lejeune to Fort Bragg, but division commander, Major General Ormond R. Simpson, disallowed it.
+Lieutenant Colonel Bohn returned stateside in October 1964 and assumed duties as Commanding Officer 2nd Battalion, 6th Marines, 2nd Marine Division at Camp Lejeune, North Carolina.
+Shortly before the outbreak of Communist-attempted coup in Dominican Republic in April 1965, Bohn's unit was designated "Ready Battalion" within the 2nd Marine Division.
+That meant that the battalion was brought up to full strength in both men and equipment.
+Bohn decided to take his battalion on a conditioning march from Camp Lejeune to Fort Bragg, but 2nd Marine Division Commander, Major General Ormond R. Simpson, disallowed it.

 Bohn argued vehemently in the favor of the march, but Simpson was unmoved.
 Bohn continued to argue and finally got his permission for the march.
-After two days of march, crisis in the Dominican Republic broke.
-Bohn as commander of "Ready battalion", constantly called the division headquarters and asked if he should return to Camp Lejeune.
-The Simpson's response was negative.
-Bohn called general Simpson several times during the march, but answer was still negative.
-After several days, the 2nd battalion reached Fort Bragg and Bohn was informed by division chief of staff, Colonel John R. Chaisson, that designation "Ready battalion" was switched to 1st Battalion, 6th Marines by general Simpson.
+After two days of marching, the crisis in the Dominican Republic broke.
+Bohn as Commander of "Ready Battalion", constantly called the division headquarters and asked if he should return to Camp Lejeune.
+Major General Simpson's response was negative.
+Bohn called him several more times during the march, but the answer was still negative.
+After several days, the 2nd Battalion reached Fort Bragg and Bohn was informed by Division Chief of Staff, Colonel John R. Chaisson, that designation "Ready Battalion" was switched to 1st Battalion, 6th Marines by Major General Simpson.
 The 1st Battalion already began with the preparation for the deployment to the Dominican Republic, and Bohn's battalion stayed in the States.

-He was transferred to Washington, D.C., in October 1965 and assumed duties as a member of NATO Military Posture Study group, Joint Chiefs of Staff.
+Bohn was transferred to Washington, D.C., in October 1965 and assumed duties as a member of NATO Military Posture Study group, Joint Chiefs of Staff.
 While in Washington, Bohn attended George Washington University and graduated with a master's degree.
-He was promoted to the rank of colonel in June 1966 and ordered to the course at Industrial College of the Armed Forces.
+He was promoted to the rank of Colonel in June 1966 and ordered to the course at Industrial College of the Armed Forces.